asiyabeig/nova-financial-clone/README.md

 ## 📌 Project Overview

 This project was developed as part of a one-month Web Clone Internship program.
-The objective was to replicate a live website as accurately as possible using static web development principles including HTML, CSS, Bootstrap, and JavaScript.
+The objective was to replicate a live website as accurately as possible using static web development principles including HTML, CSS, Bootstrap.

 🔗 Reference Website:
 https://financialdash.ccbp.tech/